Whitebark Pine

 of whitebark pine are typically in clusters of 5 needles.

-The photo above shows a young, six foot high
+The photo at left shows a young, six foot high

 whitebark pine as seen along the Round the Mt.
 Trail #9 about one-quarter mile